-Radiohead released their first album in 1993, and their subsequent discography of alternative rock and electronic music defined a generation.
-The peak of their popularity was during the post-Britpop era, when after Oasis and Blur battled it out for the charts and more subversive British bands took centre stage.
+Radiohead released Pablo Honey in 1993, and their subsequent discography of alternative rock and electronic music defined a generation.
+Their peak came upon the life-altering release of OK Computer – post-Britpop era – after Oasis and Blur battled it out on the charts and more subversive British bands took centre stage.

 Read on to discover Radiohead’s top 10 songs, and how you can secure VIP tickets if a tour really is on the cards for the band.